Sweden: Foreign relations

+During the early Cold War era, Sweden combined its policy of non-alignment and a low profile in international affairs with a security policy based on strong national defence.
+The function of the Swedish military was to deter attack.
 Beginning in the late 1960s, Sweden attempted to play a more significant and independent role in international relations.
-It involved itself significantly in international peace efforts, especially through the United Nations, and in support to the Third World.
+It involved itself significantly in international peace efforts, especially through the United Nations, and in support of the Third World.

-On 27 October 1981, a Whiskey-class submarine (U 137) from the Soviet Union ran aground close to the naval base at Karlskrona in the southern part of the country.
-Research has never clearly established whether the submarine ended up on the shoals through a navigational mistake or if an enemy committed espionage against Swedish military potential.
-The incident triggered a diplomatic crisis between Sweden and the Soviet Union.
 Following the 1986 assassination of Olof Palme and with the end of the Cold War, Sweden has adopted a more traditional foreign policy approach.
 Nevertheless, the country remains active in peacekeeping missions and maintains a considerable foreign aid budget.

 Since 1995 Sweden has been a member of the European Union, and as a consequence of a new world security situation the country's foreign policy doctrine has been partly modified, with Sweden playing a more active role in European security co-operation.
 In 2022, in response to Russia's invasion of Ukraine, Sweden moved to formally join the NATO alliance.
-The secretary general of NATO Jens Stoltenberg spoke of a fast-track membership process of just a few weeks, however NATO member Turkey has repeatedly hindered Sweden from joining the alliance, demanding Swedish action against the PKK and for Sweden to extradite alleged Kurdish ″terrorists″ to Turkey, the situation straining relations between the two countries.
-Turkey has maintained links with Russia since its invasion of Ukraine in 2022.
+Sweden formally became a member of NATO in 2024.